Call us at 954-356-0450 for help with your foreclosure

 Strategies for Dealing With a Florida Foreclosure

 Many people in South Florida today are finding themselves facing foreclosure.
 We can offer several strategies for dealing with a foreclosure.
 There may be several defenses available to you in a State Court foreclosure, as discussed below.
 There are also bankruptcy options.
 A Chapter 7 bankruptcy may allow you significant time in the home with an ultimate discharge of any obligation under all mortgages.
 A Chapter 13 provides an opportunity to reinstate a mortgage over five years.
-In certain cases a Chapter 7 or 13 may allow the home owner to strip off a second mortgage.
+In certain cases a Chapter 13 may allow the home owner to strip off a second mortgage.
 Chapter 11 may be a good option for those who don't qualify for a Chapter 13.
 See our separate discussions on Bankruptcy Planning and Involuntary Bankruptcies.

 We can assist you in defending a foreclosure action.
 Contact us if you have been served with a foreclosure lawsuit.
 Make sure you do not allow a default to be entered.
 We can defend and make sure the lender complies with all legal requirements.
 We can review the attachments to the foreclosure complaint (the note, mortgage and possible assignments) to see if your lender has complied with all Florida and Federal law and is the proper party to bring the foreclosure action.
 We will also determine if the lender has violated the Truth in Lending Act or other State or Federal requirements.